September Gardening Tips and To-Dos for the Pacific Northwest

 This is a great time to enrich your soil with compost or well-rotted manure.
 Organic matter improves soil structure, retains moisture, and enhances nutrient availability, setting the stage for healthier plants in the coming seasons.

-Mulching your fallen leaves can also be very beneficial to your garden.
-It’s the way I protect my dahlias and other tubers and bulbs through the winter.
+Mulching fallen leaves can also be very beneficial to your garden.
+I use it to protect my dahlias and other tubers and bulbs through the winter.

 green pest on leave of sunflowers